Functions

 forall <comma_separated_type_variables_names> ->

-where type variable name can be any identifier.
-Usually, they are named with capital letters.
+Here, type variable names can be any identifier but are typically written in capital letters.

 For example,